paul-schaaf/roomr/README.md

 The backend is built with JS, node, and express.
 The data is stored in a MongoDB database and handled with Mongoose.
 Authentication is done with passport.js (passport-local) and passwords are hashed/compared with bcrypt.
 ### Possible Additions
 - allow custom time ranges for rooms instead of 09-00 to 17:00
-- add an authorisation system (I already thought of this while writing the app so the database is already structured in a way that allows for such a system)
 - night and day mode
 - room ordering according to space available, alphabetic, custom ordering
-- better loading screen (currently only says "loading...")
 - attach tags to rooms that allow for better searches (e.g. find rooms with a coffee machine that are free from 10:15-to 10:30)
   - possible tags:
     - wifi